 As is often the case in a small town, Ragland doesn't have a public transportation system that people use for their commute.

-The per capita income in Ragland in 2022 was $20,427, which is low income relative to Alabama and the nation.
-This equates to an annual income of $81,708 for a family of four.
+The per capita income in Ragland in 2022 was $22,307, which is low income relative to Alabama and the nation.
+This equates to an annual income of $89,228 for a family of four.
 However, Ragland contains both very wealthy and poor people as well.
+Ragland also has one of the higher rates of people living in poverty in the nation, with 32.54% of its population below the federal poverty line.

-Ragland is a very ethnically-diverse town.
+Ragland is a somewhat ethnically-diverse town.
 The people who call Ragland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ragland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ragland include Irish, English, German, Scottish, and Italian.
+Important ancestries of people in Ragland include Irish, English, German, Italian, and French.

 The most common language spoken in Ragland is English.
 Other important languages spoken here include Spanish and Polish.